-“Try not to think of your swimming pool in isolation,” Danielle says.
+“Try not to think of your swimming pool in isolation,” Oswald's designer says.
 “It needs to be part of the whole picture so that your house and backyard can work in harmony.
 If you plan to put in a pool, it’s best to factor it in from day one.
 That way, you can make sure that your swimming pool design complements the style of your home and that one enhances the other.

-“Also talk to your landscaper early on to make sure everyone is on the same page and working towards the same aesthetic,” Danielle says.
-“Subject to the landscaper’s advice, you may also be able to take your landscaping right up to the edge of the pool, depending on the look you’re after.
+“Also talk to your landscaper early on to make sure everyone is on the same page and working towards the same aesthetic,” “Subject to the landscaper’s advice, you may also be able to take your landscaping right up to the edge of the pool, depending on the look you’re after.

 “And remember that a swimming pool doesn’t have to be blue.
 Greens, blue-blacks and even white can help you make a style statement outdoors.”